bluepayment-plugin/autopay-payments/README-en.md

 - **Direct to Autopay payment page** - In the list of methods, there will be a single button that redirects the customer to the payment page hosted by Autopay, where the payer will see the full list of available payment methods.
 This mode is minimalistic and at the same time least intrusive to your shop code.
 If the other modes cause some difficulty on the website or do not display correctly on your shop, it is worth using this mode.
 - **Display each available method separately** - A dedicated button for each available payment method will appear in the list.
 The payer will therefore find out exactly which methods they can use, already on your shop page.
 Once the method has been selected, the payer will be redirected directly to the page where he or she can finalise the payment.
 For example, by clicking on the ‘BLIK’ method, he/she will be taken to the BLIK page and asked to enter the code won at his/her bank.
 	- **BLIK payment mode** - This is a separate setting only active if the ‘Display each available method separately’ mode is activated and refers to the method of paying for the order using the ‘BLIK’ payment method:
-		- ‘transfer to BLIK page’. - when the BLIK payment method is selected, the payer will be taken to the BLIK page and asked to enter the payment code and confirm it in the app.
+		- 'transfer to BLIK page' - when the BLIK payment method is selected, the payer will be taken to the BLIK page and asked to enter the payment code and confirm it in the app.
 In addition, the payer can remember our shop on the device they are using.
 This will make it so that in the future, when making a BLIK payment on our shop and on the same device, the payer will no longer be asked to enter the BLIK code, and in his/her banking app the request to confirm the payment will appear as soon as he/she is redirected to the BLIK page.
-		- ‘Enter BLIK code directly at the shop’. - once the BLIK method has been selected, the payer will be shown a dedicated field on your shop where they can enter the BLIK code.
+		- 'Enter BLIK code directly at the shop' - once the BLIK method has been selected, the payer will be shown a dedicated field on your shop where they can enter the BLIK code.
 The payer will not be redirected anywhere, the payment will take place directly on your shop.
 		  The configuration of the payment statuses directly affects how the order progresses on your shop.
 	- **Payment started** - The payment process has just started - this means that the payer has selected and approved a specific payment method.
 The order has already been created in your shop.
 The payment has not yet reached its final status.
 Set an order status that corresponds to this description.
     - **Payment approved** - The payment initiated by the payer has been successful.
 You as the seller will receive the funds for it from Autopay.
 Set an order status that corresponds to this description.